 Try and distill your customer’s problem down to its simplest form.
 Ideally you should be able to describe the problem you are solving in one or two sentences, or potentially a few bullet points.
 In the long run, your company may solve multiple customer problems, but initially you will be more successful if you just focus on one core problem.

-Too many entrepreneurs start with a solution: a product or service that they think the market needs without first identifying the problem they are solving.
-As a smart entrepreneur, you can avoid this mistake by first making sure that you are solving a real problem that customers actually have before you define your solution (see point 1).
+Too many entrepreneurs start their elevator pitch by describing their solution: a product or service that they think the market needs.
+They skip step 1 and don’t identify the problem they are solving.
+As a smart entrepreneur, you can avoid this mistake by first making sure that you are solving a real problem that customers actually have before you define your solution.

 Once you have clearly defined the problem you are solving, you need to explain your solution.
 A clear problem statement will help you focus your solution on solving that one problem, and not stretch the solution to solve multiple potential problems.